servomac/apistar-from-scratch/tutorial/02-crud-api.md

     return Response({}, status=204)
 ```

+> Note: I have rewritten the view add_task with this recently introduced Response.
+A POST to an API endpoint that is successfull should return a 201 status code and the created object.

-And now as an exercise, why do not write your own update task?
-You can see our simple proposal in the final [source code of this chapter](/src/02-crud-api/project/views.py).
+And now as an exercise, why you don't write your own method and routing to mark a task as completed?
+You can see our simple proposal in the final [source code of this chapter](/src/02-crud-api/project/views.py), method `patch_task`.

-- *TODO commit and push the tests*
-- *TODO write the update task and reference the tests and implementation here*
+Note that in this implementation, we are using a PATCH method with a *task_id* parameter from the URL and a *completed* boolean from the body of the request.
+As the [current README](https://github.com/tomchristie/apistar#url-routing) of apistar reads:

+> Parameters which do not correspond to a URL path parameter will be treated as query parameters for GET and DELETE requests, or part of the request body for POST, PUT, and PATCH requests.

 - *TODO appendix for the filtering of completed/uncompleted tasks via query string*

 Next section: [03 - Database backend](03-database-backend.md#readme)